nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ##### Aspect: Whether entry class should have a list of Reviews or a single Review as an attribute (for adding on reviews to an existing entry)
 * **Alternative 1 (current choice):** Entry containing a list of Reviews as an attribute
-    * Pros: Looks neater from a design perspective, as additional reviews added on will just be appended to the list of reviews.
+    * Pro: Looks neater from a design perspective, as additional reviews added on will just be appended to the list of reviews.
       Easily extendable in the future (e.g. deleting a specific review in an entry).
-    * Cons: A lot of refactoring will be needed.
+    * Con: A lot of refactoring will be needed.
 Time-consuming.
 * **Alternative 2:** Entry containing a single Review attribute
-    * Pros: Easy to implement, as additional reviews can be concatenated as a string to the current review
+    * Pro: Easy to implement, as additional reviews can be concatenated as a string to the current review
-    * Cons: This cannot be easily extended in the future (e.g. the capability to delete a specific review in an entry without deleting other reviews).
+    * Con: This cannot be easily extended in the future (e.g. the capability to delete a specific review in an entry without deleting other reviews).

 ### List Feature